-Guinness is a subsidiary brand of its parent company Diageo.
+The Marketing mix of Guinness analyses the 4Ps of Guinness, which includes the Product, Price, Place, and Promotion of Guinness.
+Guinness is a subsidiary brand of its parent company, Diageo.
 It is associated with the beverage industry and deals in making dry stout and beer.
 Guinness is of Irish origin and has achieved an iconic status in the global beer industry.
-The company has targeted beer drinkers of every age-group as its potential customer.
-Guinness was introduced to the consumer market in the year 1759 by its founder Arthur Guinness.
+The company has targeted beer drinkers of every age group as its potential customers.
+Guinness was introduced to the consumer market in 1759 by its founder, Arthur Guinness.
 Some of its competitors are as follows-

 About Guinness